mmistakes/so-simple-theme/theme-setup/index.md

 Default works great if you want all your posts in one directory, but if you're like me and want to group them into subfolders like `/posts`, `/portfolio`, etc. Then this is the command for you.
 By specifying the DIR it will create a new post in that folder and populate the `categories:` YAML with the same value.

 {% highlight bash %}
-$ octopress new post "New Post Title" --dir posts
+$ octopress new post "New Article Title" --dir articles
 {% endhighlight %}

 ### New Page